Occupations Associated with Asbestos and Mesothelioma Cancer

 Boilermakers, also known as boiler workers, typically work in extremely high-heat environments and around equipment protected from heat and fire by asbestos products.

-In many instances, a boiler worker was required to deliver asbestos-containing materials to processing areas, dispose of asbestos-containing ingredients, and work in cramped spaces in which asbestos dust permeated throughout the air.
+In many instances, a boiler worker was required to deliver asbestos-containing materials to processing areas, dispose of asbestos-containing ingredients, and work in cramped spaces where asbestos dust permeated the air.

 The long-term effects, of course, have left former and retired boilermakers battling life-threatening illnesses, specifically malignant mesothelioma, the disease boilermakers have “been most” diagnosed with.